CarlG96/synthestory/MANUAL_TESTS.md

     * Test: By clicking on the 'Save Story Idea' button on the 'Generate/ Genre Type' page the user is redirected to the 'My Stories Page' where their Story Idea appears.
 This only happens if the Title and Story Idea fields are filled out.
     * Result: After filling out the relevant fields and clicking the button, the user is directed to the My Stories Page, where the Story Idea appears.

+    * Test: The user should be able to edit the Story Idea field and populate it with their own text before saving the story idea.
+    * Result: This is possible and redirects to the My Stories Page and the saved text is the same as what the user has inputted.

 ### Message Testing
 * The user should receive a message when they save a Story Idea that disappears after three seconds unless it is closed out.
     * Test: The user recieves a message when they save a Story Idea that addresses the fact they have saved one.